airoldilab/sgd/README.md

 sgd.theta <- sgd(y ~ ., data=dat, model="lm")
 ```

+Any loss function may be specified, although for convenience the following
-The following models are built-in:
+models are built-in:
 * Linear models
 * Generalized linear models
 * Estimating equations and the generalized method of moments